wzhang2705/queue-tracker/README.md

 I hope that in looking at Q..., we can strive to create an omnichannel bridge that brings a seamless experience between online e-commerce platforms and in-person shopping.

+This application is created using React in the frontend, with Google Maps API to render the map of the stores.
+Blockstack was used to create a decentralized log in process.

+To test the application after setting it up, type 'Costco' in the search for an example.

 ## To set up the application locally:

 ### Clone this repository: